 Everyone wants to feel loved, connected, happy and alive, yet many don’t realize vulnerability is one of the key components to achieving this.
 As well, many struggle with vulnerability issues in relationships.
 Being vulnerable is how intimate and deeply loving relationships and friendships can flourish.
 It is at the core of LOVE since trust and vulnerability go hand in hand.

 What Is Vulnerability?

-What it means to be vulnerable is to be able to share your heart openly with people that you know and sometimes even strangers.
+What it means to be vulnerable with someone is to be able to share your heart openly with people that you know and sometimes even strangers.
 It means being able to connect with people at a very deep level.
 It gives life meaning that is simply not possible without it.
 Part of vulnerability is openness and authenticity, which are extremely important facets of life to me and are a natural expression of who I am in the world.